MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Introduction

-\begin{enumerate} \item The Jacobian of every hex element is guaranteed to be positive with rigorous proof. \item It achieves faster convergence toward the input geometry compared to previous grid-based hex meshing pipelines that rely on removing outside elements, and the algorithm is non-heuristic, with well-bounded time complexity linear to the multiplication of the size of input triangle faces and the size of grids. \item MC ensures the generation of a manifold surface with intrinsically pillowed boundary, and a local refinement lookup table resolves MC topology ambiguities within each cell, ensuring correct topology. \end{enumerate} The MCHex method has been tested on all the models in Thingi10K.
-This includes a large-scale comparison with the prior RO method, analyzing time complexity, minimum scaled Jacobian, Intersection over Union (IoU), and Hausdorff distance ratio (HR) normalized by the bounding box diagonal.
-Furthermore, a comparative analysis is presented on models where state-of-the-art methods \cite{MeshGems, gao2019feature} fail to maintain both positive scaled Jacobian and accurate boundary approximation.
+\begin{enumerate} \item The Jacobian of every hex element is guaranteed to be positive with rigorous proof. \item It converges significantly faster to the input geometry than previous grid-based hex meshing pipelines that remove outside elements and project the zigzag boundary to the input geometry.
+The algorithm is non-heuristic, with runtime linear in the number of hex elements (\#hex) and sublinear in the number of input triangles (\#tri), and peak RAM linear in both \#hex and \#tri. \item MC guarantees a manifold surface with a naturally padded boundary, and a local refinement lookup table analogous to the 31 MC configurations \cite{chernyaev1995marching} mitigates topology ambiguities within each cell. \end{enumerate}

+In the experiments, MCHex is tested on the benchmark released by \cite{gao2019feature} comprising 202 input geometries.
+The resulting meshes are shown in Figure \ref{fig:teaser}.
+A large-scale comparison is conducted with selected prior hex meshing art, evaluating runtime, IoU, Hausdorff ratio (HR) which is the HD normalized by the bounding box diagonal, and five mesh quality metrics.
+The results demonstrate that using the fewest hex elements, MCHex achieves the fastest generation speed, and the geometry fidelity and mesh quality are comparable to state-of-the-art methods.

 The remainder of the paper is organized as follows.
-Section \ref{sec:rationale} presents rationale of the MCHex method.
-Section \ref{sec:algorithmOverview} provides an overview to the proposed algorithm.
-Section \ref{sec:propertiesof3RegularGraph} outlines the beneficial properties of 3-regular graphs that guarantee the generation of all-hex meshes following midpoint subdivision.
+Section \ref{sec:rationale} presents the rationale of the MCHex method.
+Section \ref{sec:algorithmOverview} provides an overview of the proposed algorithm.
+Section \ref{sec:propertiesof3RegularGraphs} outlines the beneficial properties of 3-regular graphs that guarantee the generation of all-hex meshes following midpoint subdivision.
 Section \ref{sec:positiveJacobianProof} provides a proof that all hexes have positive Jacobian.
-Section \ref{sec:resultsandApplications} provides an extensive evaluation on the Thingi10K dataset.
+Section \ref{sec:resultsandApplications} provides an extensive evaluation on the benchmark \cite{gao2019feature}.
 Finally, Section \ref{sec:conclusionandFutureWork} summarizes the key contributions and suggests potential future research directions.
-For full reproducibility, the reference implementation is included in the supplementary materials and will be made publicly available on GitHub after the paper is accepted.
+For full reproducibility, the reference implementation is provided in the supplementary materials and will be made publicly available on GitHub after the paper is accepted.